 For example, if your values include supporting the local community, choose treats from non-profits or gift from locally-owned businesses.
 In the Triangle area, Life Experiences, Inc offers wonderful brownie and cookie trays for your office or key customers.
 For those environmentally minded, the World Wildlife Fund has a array of choices.
 Or instead of gifts, you could donate to a charity of their choice.

 Do you have some innovative ways your company appreciates your customers this holiday season?
+What type of customer appreciation do you value most?

 Or if you know of a non-profit with ideas for customer gifts, please feel free to share the links in the comments.